10 Ways to Get Back on the Fitness Wagon

 KEEP A FOOD JOURNAL

 Writing down what you eat every day makes you realize what you’re really taking in, says Sharon Richter, RD.
+(Or use a calorie-tracking app like LIVESTRONG.COM's MyPlate.)
 “You especially want to look at things like alcohol.
 If you’re having two glasses of wine during the week with dinner and four cocktails on a Friday and Saturday, for example, that adds up to 18 drinks a week.
 Try to cut it down to 12, then eight.”
 If you discover your snack choices include sweets and other unhealthy treats, substitute raw almonds, fruit, low-fat yogurt or other healthy choices.

 SEEK PROFESSIONAL HELP